levimatther/metaapi-node.js-sdk/readme.md

 ```

 ## Working code examples
+Please check [this short video](https://youtu.be/dDOUWBjdfA4) to see how you can download samples via our web application.

-You can find code examples at [examples folder of our github repo](https://github.com/agiliumtrade-ai/metaapi-node.js-client/tree/master/examples) or in the examples folder of the npm package.
+You can also find code examples at [examples folder of our github repo](https://github.com/agiliumtrade-ai/metaapi-node.js-client/tree/master/examples) or in the examples folder of the npm package.

 We have composed a [short guide explaining how to use the example code](https://metaapi.cloud/docs/client/usingCodeExamples)